boku7/boku7.github.io/_posts/2019-09-15-SLAE32_1_BindShell.md

 xchg ebx, eax    ; The created clientSocket is stored in EAX after receiving a connection.
 ```

-### 6. Transfer Standard-Input, Standard-Output, and Standard-Error to the connected session
+### 6. Transfer STDIN, STDOUT, and STDER to the Connected Session
 #### C Function
 ```c
 int dup2(int oldfd, int newfd);